jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 javascript, it may be a limitation factor for the generalized use of HTML5.

-Placeholders is an HTML5 feature.

-The http meta encoding header overwrites the html meta one.

-There is no canvas 3D, but many vendors tried to specify their API's pg.
-111.

 When you "watch a video", your video player is doing at least three things at once: